Downtimes

 Manage

-The Manage Downtime page displays the list of active and scheduled downtimes.
+The Manage Downtimes page displays the list of active and scheduled downtimes.
 Select a downtime to view details, edit, or delete it.
 Details include its creator, its scope, and a list of the monitors it applies to.
 Use the facets panel and the search bar to filter the list on the Creator, the Scope, Monitor Tags, or Active, Automuted, Recurring parameters.

 manage downtime page